WSU-kduncan/cicd-3120-mhayslett16/README.md

 ## VERY IMPORTANT NOTE:
 ***It was around this time that I made a major error-
 Picture it: My AWS instance was almost at the 4 hour mark so I went to restart it and accidentally reset my AWS lab instead.
 This is a very terrible thing, especially because the webhook was listening and I was nearly there!
 I thought I could save it but ended up just watching the AWS lab page spiral in an endless loop of false hope.
 So, due to time constraints, I'm going to focus on good documentation on what I was able to get done and thank past me for completing the milestones to make up for lost points.
 Had this happened earlier in the week I may have rebuilt the whole thing and tried to catch up but I am sad and tired so I'm going to take the L on this one.

-Sorry I'm a failure :')***
+Cancel that, we're working on a recovery.
+I may not finish the project in time but we'll get a tad bit farther :)***

 Webhook Task Definition File:
 - First you want to install webhook using sudo apt-get install webhook.